 Fault: Insufficient ventilation

-Episode: If the terrace is not well ventilated from below, waterlogging will form.
+Consequence: If the terrace is not well ventilated from below, waterlogging will form.
 This can lead to a variety of problems: floorboards can warp, screws can break and the durability of the wood is significantly reduced if it is not allowed to dry well again and again.

 Solution: Plan ventilation profile at the edges of the terrace.
 Increase the construction height with pedestals or counter battens.
 Also plan joints with facings, if necessary use a perforated plate instead of floorboards.
 Do not fall below a distance of 1,5 cm to fixed structures (house wall, curbs).
 Water should be able to drain off the subfloor.
 This is possible with crushed stone, gravel and grit or a sufficient incline.
 Avoid water blockage: Create air space under the substructure with terrace pads so that water is not blocked in its flow direction.